-- All timesheets must be completed electronically and/or in pen (blue/black). - Timesheets may not contain whiteout!
-All errors/changes must be crossed out with a single line and initialed. - All timesheets must include dates of service and time spent.
+- All timesheets must be completed electronically and/or in pen (blue/black). - All timesheets must include dates of service and time spent.
 This includes start time, end time, lunch and totals. - Hours must be entered in a decimal format and rounded to the nearest half (.50)